Incidence estimates for $\alpha$-dimensional tubes and $\beta$-dimensional balls in $\mathbb{R}^2$: Introduction

 We can rephrase the problem as follows: given a $(\delta, \beta, K_\beta)$-set of balls $P$ and a $(\delta, \alpha, K_\alpha)$-set of tubes $\T$, what is the maximum number of incidences $I(P, \T)$?

 In \cite{guth}, incidence problems for $\delta$-tubes with some spacing conditions were considered.
-They fix a parameter $1 \le W \le \delta^{-1}$ and choose $\T$ to be a collection of $W^2$ $\delta$-tubes, such that every $W^{-1} \times 1$ rectangle contains at most one $\delta$-tube in $\T$.
+They fix a parameter $1 \le W \le \delta^{-1}$ and choose $\T$ to be a collection of $W^2$ well-spaced $\delta$-tubes: each $W^{-1} \times 1$ rectangle in $\R^2$ contains at most one $\delta$-tube in $\T$.
 They also consider another spacing condition, where each $W^{-1} \times 1$ rectangle contains $\sim N_1$ many $\delta$-tubes in each direction, for a fixed $N_1$.
 Using a Fourier analytic approach, \cite{guth} proved sharp incidence estimates for well-spaced $\delta$-tubes.
 This Fourier analytic method is also used in \cite{gwz20,dgw20,gmw20,FGMdirichlet, FGMsharplevel} to derive incidence estimates, decoupling estimates, and square function estimates.